noblefresh/noblefresh/README.md

 ### Hello 👋 I'm Noble Okechi

-#### I'm a Backend Engineer.
+#### I'm a Backend Engineer and a Technical Writer.
 Currently based in Port Harcourt, Nigeria .
 - 🕵🏻‍ I'm a TECH lover.
 - 🌱 I enjoy working remotely.
 - 🤔 I work more on Enterprise Private Projects.